-10 For example, in the case of equipment that has no intended use with respect to personal information, but whose data handled by the equipment may contain personal information, the subject data is treated as information assets to be protected only when there is an unacceptable risk with respect to the threat of eavesdropping in the assumed operating environment.
+&lt;sup>9 For example, in the case of equipment that has no intended use with respect to personal information, but whose data handled by the equipment may contain personal information, the subject data is treated as information assets to be protected only when there is an unacceptable risk with respect to the threat of eavesdropping in the assumed operating environment.
 A specific example would be the personally identifiable images (personal information) collected by security cameras, etc. However, personal information transmitted to routers does not fall under "collected by the equipment in the intended use of the equipment," and is therefore not subject to this requirement.

-11 Use in accordance with information provided with a product or system, or, in the absence of such information, by generally understood patterns of usage.
+&lt;sup>10 Use in accordance with information provided with a product or system, or, in the absence of such information, by generally understood patterns of usage.
 (JIS Z 8051:2015)

-addition, security requirements, conformance criteria, and evaluation procedures will be periodically reviewed after the start of this Scheme, as required security measures change daily according to technological progress and threat conditions.
-As later indicated in Section 3.5, self-declaration of conformity by the IoT product vendor is allowed for $\[multipe 1]$, and applications for the label is a checklist based on the results of a self-evaluation by the IoT product vendor.
+reviewed after the start of this Scheme, as required security measures change daily according to technological progress and threat conditions.
+As later indicated in Section 3.5, self-declaration of conformity by the IoT product vendor is allowed for STAR-1, and application for the label is a checklist based on the results of a self-evaluation by the IoT product vendor.
 If a IoT product vendor conducts self-evaluation and applies for the label, it is not required to provide the documents referenced for evaluation at the label application stage.
 If a IoT product vendor finds it difficult to self-evaluate, it is possible to request a third-party such as an independent test laboratory to evaluate the IoT product, then apply for the label based on the third-party's evaluation results.
 However, in this case, it is necessary to provide reference documents for evaluation to the third-party.
 In addition, as indicated in Section 3.7, if there is any doubt about the contents of an application after a label is granted, IPA may request the submission of evidence used in evaluation to address the doubt.